^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gastroesophageal reflux disease (GERD) is a gastroenterological disease characterized by the development of inflammatory changes in the mucous membrane of the distal esophagus and / or the characteristic clinical symptoms due to repeated transmission to the esophagus of gastric and / or duodenal contents.
+Gastroesophageal reflux disease (GERD) is a gastroenterological disease characterized by the development of inflammatory changes in the mucous membrane of the distal esophagus and/or characteristic clinical symptoms due to repeated reflux of gastric and/or duodenal contents into the esophagus.

-The failure of the lower esophageal sphincter promotes reflux of the gastric contents into the esophagus, causing acute pain.
-Prolonged reflux can lead to esophagitis, stricture and rarely to metaplasia.
-The diagnosis is established clinically, sometimes with the implementation of endoscopy and the study of the acidity of gastric juice.
-Treatment of gastroesophageal reflux disease (GERD) includes lifestyle changes, a decrease in the acidity of gastric juice by proton pump inhibitors and sometimes surgical treatment.
+Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing acute pain.
+Long-term reflux can lead to esophagitis, stricture, and rarely metaplasia.
+Diagnosis is clinical, sometimes with endoscopy and gastric acid testing.
+Treatment of gastroesophageal reflux disease (GERD) includes lifestyle changes, reduction of gastric acid with proton pump inhibitors, and sometimes surgery.

 ICD-10 code